-- i) Management fees: \$27 per month effective December 2014. - ii) Directors' fees: \$2 stipend per month for independent directors, \$3 stipend per month for the chairman of the board and \$2.5 for committee chairmen.
+- i) Management fees: \$31 per month effective June 2018. - Effectively on June 1, 2018, the Company has changed the terms with Keith Morrison, the CEO, from direct employment to contracted consultant and entered into service agreement with his company. - ii) Directors' fees: \$2 stipend per month for independent directors and \$3 stipend per month for the chairman of the board, and \$2.5 for committee chairman. - The agreements which were in effect from July 1, 2014 for services with directors of the Company and a company in which a director has an interest remain unchanged.